decentraland/old-documentation/_posts/sdk-reference/2018-01-07-blockchain-operations.md

 > Tip: We recommend defining the wallet address and the ammount to pay as global constants at the start of the _.tsx_ file.
 These are values you might need to change in the future, setting them as constants makes it easier to update the code.

+## Using the Ethereum test network

+While testing your scene, to avoid transfering real MANA currency, you can use the _Ethereum Ropsten test network_ and transfer fake MANA instead.

+To use the test network you must set your Metamask Chrome extension to use the _Ropsten test network_ instead of _Main network_.
+You must also own MANA in the Ropsten blockchain, which you can aquire for free from Decentraland.

+To preview your scene using the test network, add the `DEBUG` property to the URL you're using to access the scene preview on your browser.
+For example, if you're accessing the scene via `http://127.0.0.1:8000/?position=0%2C-1`, you should set the URL to `http://127.0.0.1:8000/?DEBUG&position=0%2C-1`.

+Any transactions that you accept while viewing the scene in this mode will only occur in the test network and not affect the MANA balance in your real wallet.

 ## Wait for a transaction